'I don't apologize': Toby Keith Defends His Decision To Perform For Donald Trump's Presidential Inauguration...As Others Back Out | John Hawkins' Right Wing News

 Toby continued on with his explanation: ‘I performed at events for previous presidents [George W.] Bush and [Barack] Obama and over 200 shows in Iraq and Afghanistan for the USO.’

-The Courtesy of the Red, White, and Blue balladeer will join other artists like 3 Doors Down, Lee Greenwood, Jennifer Holliday, The Piano Guys, the Frontmen of Country, and more on the occasion set to take place on January 19th at the Lincoln Memorial in Washington, D.C.
+The Courtesy of the Red, White, and Blue balladeer will join other artists like 3 Doors Down, Lee Greenwood, The Piano Guys, the Frontmen of Country and more on the occasion set to take place on January 19th at the Lincoln Memorial in Washington, D.C.

 All of the headliner’s decisions to do business with the inaugural were of course met with mixed reactions on social media.

-Another good intention user wrote: ‘It’s only right to have @TobyKeithMusic #MAGA as he is a great son of Oklahoma!
+Another good intentioned user wrote: ‘It’s only right to have @TobyKeithMusic #MAGA as he is a great son of Oklahoma!
 The reddest state in the USA.’

 Others felt quite the opposite, with one user going as far insane as: ‘Toby Keith what a disappointment you are!’ and an even crazier one, ‘Toby Keith just got on my Sh*t List!
 Boycott his music!’